Also available from:

 –Mark Anthony Jarman

-Belinda's Rings: a Novel (Order from NeWest Press, or your local bookstore)
+Belinda's Rings (Order from NeWest Press, or your local bookstore)

 Named by Salty Ink as one of the finest four novels from the first half of 2013